-Your home environment has a major impact on your mood and levels of stress, and therefore, your mental health.
+Your home environment has a major impact on your mood and levels of stress, and therefore, your mental health writes Very Well Mind.
 Licensed psychotherapist April Snow states that your home’s colors, lighting, temperature, smells, and sounds affect your level of comfort, relaxation, and safety.
-Clutter, harsh lights, and noise can be overwhelming and can cause anxiety, but a neat environment creates calmness.
+Clutter, harsh lights, and noise can be overwhelming and cause anxiety, but a neat environment creates calm.

 An environment that is dark and cold can decrease motivation.
 Seasonal affective disorder (SAD) is a variant of depression that occurs during the cold late fall and winter months when days are shorter and nights are longer.
 Dr. Rachelle Scott, medical director of psychiatry at Eden Health, notes that good lighting can lift depression and anxiety and is part of SAD treatment.

-Dr. Scott states that pollution in the household such as the presence of mold can also harm mental health.
-According to the National Counselling Society (NCS), children who grow up in a home environment with “dirty air” are four times more at risk of developing depression disorder when they are older.
+Dr. Scott states that pollution in the household, such as mold, can also harm mental health.
+According to the National Counselling Society (NCS), children who grow up in a home environment with “dirty air” are four times more likely to develop depression disorder when they are older.

 Quality of Air

-You cannot see the air in your home but, more than any aesthetic changes, improving this must be your priority.
+You cannot see the air in your home, but improving this must be your priority more than any aesthetic changes.
 Check if there are any materials used in the building, built-in fittings, or furniture that have toxic emissions.
 You must remove these immediately and replace them with safe alternatives.

-Your air conditioner has an air filtering function, but you must clean it regularly to ensure that it is running efficiently.
-According to the United States Environmental Protection Agency (EPA), if you want to filter viruses, get an air purifier suited to the size of the room it will be in and has a manufacturer’s indication that it removes particles sized 0.1 to 1 um.
+Your air conditioner has an air filtering function, but you must clean it regularly to run efficiently.
+According to the United States Environmental Protection Agency (EPA), if you want to filter viruses, get an air purifier suited to the size of the room it will be in and has a manufacturer’s indication that it removes particles sized 0.1 to 1 um shares EPA.

 EPA emphasizes that an air purifier alone does not provide enough protection against Covid-19, so when people who are not from the same household are in a room, they must still comply with physical distancing and mask-wearing.
 If only household members are in the house, everyone must still comply with frequent handwashing.